 12. For kids who love coloring and crafts, the Crayola Experience in Easton, PA, is sure to be a hit.

-12. The summer sun might be a distant memory, but that doesn't mean you can't visit the beach.
+13. The summer sun might be a distant memory, but that doesn't mean you can't visit the beach.
 Take a walk on the sand, fly a kite, and eat a picnic lunch.
-Just stay out of the water, as lifeguards won't be on duty.
+(Just stay out of the water, as lifeguards won't be on duty.)
 FREE admission after Labor Day.

-Make magical discoveries at the Grounds for Sculpture.
-Photo by David Howarth/courtesy of Grounds for Sculpture.
+Make magical discoveries at Grounds for Sculpture.
+Photo by dmhphotograpghy for Grounds for Sculpture

-16. Be amazed at the larger-than-life artwork at the Grounds for Sculpture.
+17. Be amazed at the larger-than-life artwork at Grounds for Sculpture.

 RELATED: Cool Pumpkin Displays, Festivals, and Decorating Events in NJ

-23. In honor of Columbus Day, prepare a homemade Italian meal.
-If you have have the energy (and patience), kids can help make homemade tomato sauce and pasta.
-Or let them add sauce, cheese, and toppings to a make-your-pizza dinner.
+25. In honor of Columbus Day, prepare a homemade Italian meal.
+If you have the energy (and patience), kids can help make homemade tomato sauce and pasta.
+Or let them add sauce, cheese, and toppings to a make-your-own-pizza dinner.